V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-To reset the router state, you should invoke `state.resetRouter()` from a component instance or invoke the root reset method.
+To reset the state of the router, you must call `state.resetRouter()` from the component instance, or call the `reset` root method.
-By default, all properties from `syncRouterState` will rewrite to `undefined`.
+By default, all properties from `syncRouterState` will be overwritten to `undefined`.

 ## Slots

 The component supports the default slot.
-Sometimes it can be useful.
+Sometimes this can be helpful.

 ```
 < b-router :routes = routes